An engaging driver’s car in a limousine world

 Unsurprisingly, it’s the hybrid that leads the efficiency stakes with an official claim as high as 134.5mpg and CO2 emissions of 49g/km.

 Long-wheelbase and xDrive available

-The new 7 Series is longer (by 19mm) than its predecessor, with the longest wheelbase in its class, but if you need even more room for your rear passengers a long-wheelbase model is also available – denoted by L in the model title.
+The 7 Series is longer (by 19mm) than its predecessor, with the longest wheelbase in its class, but if you need even more room for your rear passengers a long-wheelbase model is also available – denoted by an L in the model designation.
 This increases the distance between the wheels by 140mm, giving rear-seat passengers enough room to properly stretch out.

 It’s even more luxurious if the buyer of the car has opted for the Executive Lounge Seating that offers two rear chairs with an adjustable backrest angle (up to 42.5 degrees) and a front passenger seat that can slide forward by up to 90mm.

 There’s a fold-out table and extra storage compartment there too, and occupants can control various functions from the firm’s Touch Command removable tablet while enjoying their own entertainment on the rear screens.

 For the first time in the UK the BMW 7 Series is available with the firm’s xDrive four-wheel drive system too, which apportions power to the wheels that need it most.

 - October 2015 – Sixth-generation 7 Series saloon introduced in 730d, 730d xDrive, 730Ld and 740Li guises, all fitted with a raft of cutting edge technology including gesture control for some of the main interior functions and a carbonfibre-heavy understructure for lightness and strength.
 Standard and M Sport trims are available.

 - November 2015 – Range expanded further with the launch of the 740d xDrive, 740Ld xDrive and 750i versions in standard and M Sport guises.